 The less time they spend on the floor, the less likely they are to develop certain complications such as dehydration, malnutrition, or other medical conditions that come from being stranded on the floor.
 Plus, teaching older adults the movements that come with fall recovery provides increased postural stability, strength, and flexibility for other daily tasks.

-Who is the appropriate for fall recovery training?
+Who is the appropriate for fall prevention and recovery training?

 I hope you realize that we shouldn’t just put a patient on the floor and expect them to get up on their own!
 Your patient or client should be basically independent or modified independent in just about every daily living task and in functional mobility.
 As the OT, you should only have to provide up to 1-person minimal assist to get your client to and from the ground.